edwindj/sdcSpatial/README.md

 # sdcSpatial

-*Publishing a map created using standard rastering or density estimation can reveal sensitive values at locations*. `sdcSpatial` is an opensource R package to create spatial density (raster) maps from point data while protecting the privacy of individual observations.
+*Publishing a map created using standard rastering or density estimation can reveal sensitive values*. `sdcSpatial` is an opensource R package to create spatial density (raster) maps from point data while protecting the privacy of individual observations.

 `sdcSpatial` offers a `sdc_raster` class that allows to: